A proof of Shelah's eventual categoricity conjecture and an extension to accessible categories with directed colimits: Introduction

 \section{Introduction}

-Shelah's eventual categoricity conjecture asserts that for any abstract elementary class (AEC) there is a cardinal $\kappa$ such that if the AEC is categorical in some $\lambda \geq \kappa$, it is categorical in \emph{all} $\lambda' \geq \kappa$.
+This paper belongs to the classification theory program initiated by Shelah, intended to determine dividing lines in the behaviour of the categoricity spectrum of theories.
+Continuing the work of Morley, who established that categoricity of a countable finitary theory in one uncountable cardinal entailed categoricity in all uncountable cardinals, Shelah intended to generalize this setup, to uncountable finitary theories and even to finite quantifier infinitary theories.
+He later pushed the classification to more general infinitary theories introducing abstract elementary classes.
+The main open problem in the area, Shelah's eventual categoricity conjecture, asserts that for any abstract elementary class (AEC) there is a cardinal $\kappa$ such that if the AEC is categorical in some $\lambda \geq \kappa$, it is categorical in \emph{all} $\lambda' \geq \kappa$.
 This general conjecture was stated in \cite{shelah}, while the version for the particular case of sentences in $\mathcal{L}_{\omega_1, \omega}$ was conjectured around 1977.
-Several approximations are known (see, e.g., \cite{sv3}), though the full conjecture has been open until now.
-When there is a proper class of strongly compact cardinals and the Generalized Continuum Hypothesis ($GCH$) holds, the conjecture was proven to be true in \cite{sv3}.
-We give here a topos-theoretic argument that applies, under the same assumptions, to $\mu$-accessible categories with directed colimits that satisfy a further interpolation condition, and that is in fact equivalent to the eventual categoricity phenomenon.
-This provides a version of Morley's categoricity theorem for the corresponding infinite quantifier theories in $\mathcal{L}_{\theta^+, \theta}$ that axiomatize these categories by restricting to those cardinals which are not of cofinality $\theta$ nor successors of cardinals of cofinality $\theta$.
-We also prove that the version is sharp in the sense that we build examples of theories where the cardinals $\lambda$ which do not satisfy either of those requirements fail in fact to have categoricity in the cardinality of the model, making our result best possible.
+Several approximations are known (see, e.g., the account presented in the introduction of \cite{sv3}), though the full conjecture has been open until now.
+When there is a proper class of strongly compact cardinals or when amalgamation and a suitable weakening of the Generalized Continuum Hypothesis ($GCH$) hold, the conjecture was proven to be true in \cite{shva}.
+We will provide here a full proof of the conjecture, in $ZFC$, and show as well that eventual amalgamation in fact follows from categoricity in a high enough cardinal, thus proving a conjecture of Grossberg from 1986.
+Moreover, our topos-theoretic argument is general enough so that, assuming in addition $SCH$, it applies to accessible categories with directed colimits, establishing these conjectures in a much wider variety of categories of models.
+This also provides a version of Morley's categoricity theorem for the corresponding infinitary theories $\mathbb{T}$ in $\mathcal{L}_{\kappa, \theta}$ whose models have directed colimits; if $S$ be the class of cardinals $\lambda$ which are of cofinality at least $\theta$ but are not successors of cardinals of cofinality less than $\theta$ then, under $SCH$, when $\mathbb{T}$ is $\lambda$-categorical for some $\lambda \geq \mu$ in $S$, it is $\lambda'$-categorical for every $\lambda' \geq \mu$ in $S$.
+The case $\theta=\omega$ is (a generalization of) Shelah's original conjecture, since in that case the use of $SCH$ can be eliminated\footnote{In fact, the precise amount of $SCH$ that is required to hold for infinitary theories $\mathbb{T}$ in $\mathcal{L}_{\kappa, \theta}$ is $SCH_{\theta, \geq 2^{<\theta}}$, defined as ``for all $\mu \geq 2^{<\theta}$ there is a set of cardinals $\lambda_i \leq \mu$ unbounded below $\mu$ such that, for each $i$, $\nu^{<\theta} \leq \lambda_i$ for all $\nu<\lambda_i$".
+This is discussed in Remark 2.3 of \cite{rlv}.}; also, the threshold cardinal we find is not explicit, but it is provably the least possible for which the conjecture is true.
+We prove as well that this infinitary version of Morley's theorem is sharp in the sense that we build examples of theories (see Example \ref{exm}) where the cardinals $\lambda$ which are not in the class $S$ fail in fact to have categoricity in the cardinality of the model, making our result best possible.